tisztamo/protosun/_posts/2015-06-06-static-methods-moving-objects.md

 > I strongly suggest you to learn mastering the debugger of your favorite browser.
 JavaScript is a dynamic language so problems tend to show up only at runtime - the compiler and even static analyzers cannot help very much.
 So you either have to write unit tests or debug a lot.
 Or both.

-To see what happens inside the simulation, I have injected a `console.log` into `SpaceObject.oneStep`:
+To see what happens inside the simulation, and to practice prototype programming, we could inject a `console.log` into `SpaceObject.oneStep`:

 ```javascript
 var originalOneStep = SpaceObject.prototype.oneStep;